Canop/broot/website/docs/staging-area.md

 ![staging filter](img/20210425-staging-filter.png)

+# Tips

+All files from left panel can be added at once to the staging panel with `ctrl-a`.

 # Evolutions

 The staging area is a new feature of broot.
 Some features (staging with globs for example) may be added, some may be changed, depending on your feedback.